 In 2014 it was named Best Networking Event at the Yearly Music Convention Awards, was runner up in the same category in 2015 and was also nominated for Best Convention Venue in 2016.

-Last year the Wide Days achieved a gender balance in its speaker programme building on the 2016 event, when the majority of showcase acts were fronted by women.
+Two years ago Wide Days achieved a gender balance in its speaker programme, building on the 2016 event, when the majority of showcase acts were fronted by women.
 It was the first Scottish event to join PRS Foundation’s Keychange initiative which aims to establish a 50/50 split by 2022.

 Wide Events CIC has its origins in the Born To Be Wide evenings which was launched in 2004 as a social night for people in the Edinburgh music scene and still hosts seminar and networking events in Central Scotland.
 Throughout the year the company stages music business seminars, showcases and the Off The Record youth events, as well as bespoke panels for other organisations.
 In 2017 and 2018 it has also hosted the Scottish reception at The Great Escape in partnership with Creative Scotland.